ctfs/write-ups-2014/d-ctf-2014/misc-400/README.md

 ## Write-up

-This server kept going down (the exploit is a once-off), so we were eventually provided with a image.
+This server kept going down (the exploit is a once-off), so we were eventually provided with a VirtualBox image.
 Since everyone had the image, there would be two ways of solving this.

-Way 1) Connect to the FTP server as intended
+### Intended solution: connect to the FTP server

-It turns out you can log in as anonymous/anonymous, and also that the FTP server is Cesar FTP server 0.99g.

-That version has a buffer overflow vulnerability in the MKD command (http://secunia.com/advisories/20574/), and there is even a metasploit module! http://www.exploit-db.com/exploits/16713/
+It turns out you can log in with username `anonymous` and password `anonymous`, and also that the FTP server software is Cesar FTP server 0.99g.
+That version has [a buffer overflow vulnerability in the `MKD` command](http://secunia.com/advisories/20574/), and there is even [a Metasploit module](http://www.exploit-db.com/exploits/16713/) for it!
 Exploiting that vulnerability gets you access.

-There is a hidden file on the desktop named 'ThisIsit.txt', and inside that the string "<insert the string here>...
-Caesar Salad!"
+There is a hidden file on the desktop named `ThisIsit.txt`, and inside that the string `you deserve a very nice Caesar Salad!`.

-We tried using the entire string as well as 'Caesar Salad!' as a key, but eventually we used just 'Caesar Salad' and that worked as a flag.
+We tried using the entire string as well as `Caesar Salad!` as a key, but eventually we used just `Caesar Salad` and that worked as a flag.

 Fun challenge, too bad it was down.

-Way 2)
+### Alternate solution

 We have the machine VM!
-Just boot it into single user mode, reset the admin password, look on the machine.
-We found the file called 'ThisIsIt.txt' and it was done.
-This would not be the way to solve the challenge because it is it now how the challenge was intended to be solved.
+Just boot it into single user mode, reset the password for the `FTP` Windows user account, and look on the machine.
+We found the file called `ThisIsIt.txt` and it was done.
+This was not the intended way to solve the challenge.

 ## Other write-ups and resources